SAP-samples/cap-cds-hands-on/exercises/02/README.md

 While we won't need to look much further at CSN in this workshop, it's important to understand that it exists and is the "processable" version of the definitions we construct in our CDS models.
+We'll occasionally use CSN in subsequent exercises to bolster our understanding, where appropriate.

 ### SQL and DDL